kalpana-2026/Power-BI-Project/README.md

  ## Insights
 - Laptops and Mobiles generate highest revenue
-- Hyderabad and Delhi are top revenue cities
+- Maharashtra and Gujarat are top revenue states
 - Around 30% orders were cancelled
 - Sales increased from January to October